opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 and automatically pulls images as needed, if the Test Host is online.
 If the Test Host is offline, then all these dependencies will need to be manually copied.

-The Docker images and Cirros image below are necessary for all mandatory test cases.
+The Docker images, Ubuntu and Cirros image below are necessary for all mandatory test cases.

 .. code-block:: bash

+   $ sudo docker pull opnfv/dovetail:ovp-3.0.0
-   $ sudo docker pull opnfv/dovetail:ovp-2.2.0
+   $ sudo docker pull opnfv/functest-smoke:hunter
-   $ sudo docker pull opnfv/functest-smoke:opnfv-6.3.0
+   $ sudo docker pull opnfv/functest-healthcheck:hunter
-   $ sudo docker pull opnfv/yardstick:ovp-2.0.0
+   $ sudo docker pull opnfv/yardstick:<need input>
-   $ sudo docker pull opnfv/bottlenecks:ovp-2.0.0
+   $ sudo docker pull opnfv/bottlenecks:<need input>
    $ wget -nc http://download.cirros-cloud.net/0.4.0/cirros-0.4.0-x86_64-disk.img -P {ANY_DIR}
+   $ wget -nc https://cloud-images.ubuntu.com/releases/16.04/release/ubuntu-16.04-server-cloudimg-amd64-disk1.img -P ${DOVETAIL_HOME}/images

 The other Docker images and test images below are only used by optional test cases.

 .. code-block:: bash

-   $ sudo docker pull opnfv/functest-healthcheck:opnfv-6.3.0
-   $ sudo docker pull opnfv/functest-features:opnfv-6.3.0
-   $ sudo docker pull opnfv/functest-vnf:opnfv-6.3.0
+   $ sudo docker pull opnfv/functest-vnf:hunter
    $ wget -nc https://cloud-images.ubuntu.com/releases/14.04/release/ubuntu-14.04-server-cloudimg-amd64-disk1.img -P {ANY_DIR}
-   $ wget -nc https://cloud-images.ubuntu.com/releases/16.04/release/ubuntu-16.04-server-cloudimg-amd64-disk1.img -P {ANY_DIR}
-   $ wget -nc http://repository.cloudifysource.org/cloudify/4.0.1/sp-release/cloudify-manager-premium-4.0.1.qcow2 -P {ANY_DIR}
+   $ wget -nc http://repository.cloudifysource.org/cloudify/19.01.24/community-release/cloudify-docker-manager-community-19.01.24.tar -P ${DOVETAIL_HOME}/images

 Once all these images are pulled, save the images, copy them to the Test Host, and then load the Dovetail image and all dependent images at the Test Host.